michaelyue123/Demo-Vehicle-Server/README.md

 ## Improvements

 Backend server is locally hosted at the moment.
 Please make sure you run backend locally before visiting the frontend url.
+One solution is to host backend server on the cloud and then you don't need to manually start server locally.